-These tasty vegan breakfast ideas are full of whole grains and protein and best of all, totally delicious.
+These tasty vegan breakfast ideas are full of whole grains and plant based protein.
+Best of all, they’re totally delicious!

 The bowl is loaded with toppings like fruit, granola, coconut and almond butter.
 Where does acai come from?
 Acai berries actually grow on palm trees and are native to Brazil!
 Acai bowls are a popular dish in Brazil, and they’ve now become very popular here in the US as a healthy breakfast or snack.

 Another favorite smoothie is this sweet tart glowing green apple smoothie, which is loaded with leafy greens and lightly sweetened with maple syrup and green apple.
 The tangy is balanced with sweet, and it has a loose but creamy texture that’s easily drinkable and a vivid, glowing green color.
 We can’t promise that it will make you skinnier or healthier or immune to all disease, but it tastes incredible and it is literally packed with nutrients.